Plantar fasciitis: Risk factors

-Identified risk factors for plantar fasciitis include excessive running, standing on hard surfaces for prolonged periods, high arches of the feet, the presence of a leg length inequality, and flat feet.
-The tendency of flat feet to excessively roll inward during walking or running makes them more susceptible to plantar fasciitis.
+Identified risk factors for plantar fasciitis include excessive running, prolonged standing on hard surfaces, high arches, leg length inequality, and flat feet.
+The tendency of flat feet to excessively roll inward, or supinate, during walking or running makes them more susceptible.
 Obesity is seen in 70% of individuals who present with plantar fasciitis and is an independent risk factor.

-Plantar fasciitis is commonly a result of some biomechanical imbalance that causes an increased amount of tension placed along the plantar fascia.
+Plantar fasciitis is commonly a result of some biomechanical imbalance that causes increased tension along the fascia.

-Achilles tendon tightness and inappropriate footwear have also been identified as significant risk factors.
+Achilles tendon tightness and inappropriate footwear are significant risk factors.